Chase Corporation Divests Structural Composites Business

 Adam P. Chase, Chase Corporation’s President and Chief Executive Officer, commented,

-“The sale of this business that supports the wind energy industry to Roblon is a continuation of an orderly exit for Chase Corporation as part of our strategy to focus on our core activities centered on specialty chemicals based protective materials.
+“The sale of this business that supports the when is it best to take anavar wind energy industry to Roblon is a continuation of an orderly exit for Chase Corporation as part of our strategy to focus on our core activities centered on specialty chemicals based protective materials.
 Roblon U.S.A. continues to be an excellent partner who is focused on this business area.”

 Production of fiber composite base rod, which is sold into the wind energy market for use in wind turbine blade construction, will continue at Chase Corporation’s Granite Falls, NC facility, where Roblon leases space.